 What’s Driving the Persistent Labor Shortage?

-While resignation can happen for a number of reasons, burnout is a major contributing factor for many workers in 24/7, always-on industries.
+While resignation can happen for several reasons, burnout is a major contributing factor for many workers in 24/7, always-on industries.
 Even before the pandemic, burnout was a serious workplace issue, especially in the United States.
-But the current global health crisis has exacerbated it to new levels, with millions of frontline workers pushed to the brink as they struggle with unpredictable work schedules and not enough downtime.
-“At the beginning of the pandemic, everybody was celebrating frontline workers for going to work every day,” notes Wes Swearingin, senior vice president of operations at Medline Industries.
-“Now, you don’t see those celebrations anymore, and still the frontline workers are going in day-in, day-out, and it’s only gotten tougher.
+But the current global health crisis has exacerbated it to new levels, with millions of frontline workers being pushed to the brink as they struggle with unpredictable work schedules and insufficient downtime.
+“At the beginning of the pandemic, everybody was celebrating frontline workers for going to work every day,” notes Wes Swearingin, former senior vice president of operations at Medline Industries.
+“Now, you don’t see those celebrations anymore, and still, the frontline workers are going in day in/day out, and it’s only gotten tougher.
 They’re only asked to work more hours because there are fewer people in the workforce today.”

 Leadership doesn’t have to be right all the time, but leadership has to be right on in terms of being available, being caring, being the voice of reason, being the shoulder to cry on and the hand to pick people up.
 In times like today, that’s needed.Rue Patel